microsoft/WinObjC/docs/Foundation/CortanaForegroundActivation.md

 We will need to convert C++/CX Windows::Media::SpeechRecognition::SpeechRecognitionResult^ and Windows::Foundation::Uri^ to Objective C Projections WMSSpeechRecognitionResult\* and WFUri\* respectively by passing them as Iinspectable\* through C functions between the two languages.
 Because Platform::String^ is not an IInspectable\*, we will need a branching path to handle the conversion from Platform::String^ as an HSTRING to NSString\* before joining the two  paths in _ApplicationMainStart.

 ###Language Decisions
-We will use Objective-C projection as well as C++/CX wrappers as appropriate for functionality with Islandwood
+We will use Objective-C projection as well as C++/CX wrappers as appropriate for functionality with WinObjC

 ##Detailed Design